Why Am I Nervous for a Job Interview

 Types of Interview Anxiety and How They Matter

-This is worry about how you look, from clothing choice to perceived cultural fit.
-It’s amplified for international professionals who are navigating new workplace norms.
+Appearance Anxiety — Worry about how you look, from clothing choice to perceived cultural fit.
+It’s amplified for international professionals navigating new workplace norms.
 Reduce it with intentional wardrobe rehearsals and clarity about the company’s dress culture.

-Worry about small talk, rapport, or eye contact falls here.
-Practice scripts for openings and closings, and remember that curiosity is your ally—ask thoughtful questions that shift the conversational load.
+Social Anxiety — Worry about small talk, rapport, or eye contact.
+Practice scripts for openings and closings; remember that curiosity is your ally—ask thoughtful questions that shift the conversational load.

-This centers on expressing yourself clearly—an especially common issue for people interviewing in a non-native language.
-Focus on short, clear sentences, pause strategically, and practice answers aloud until they feel natural.
+Communication Anxiety — This centres on expressing yourself clearly—especially common for people interviewing in a non-native language.
+Focus on short, clear sentences, pause strategically, and practise answers aloud until they feel natural.

-Understanding which mix applies to you guides which tools to prioritize.
+Understanding which mix of these applies to you will guide which tools you prioritise.

 The Costs of Letting Anxiety Run the Interview